ropensci-review-tools/ropensci-review-tools/docs/dashboard/functions/review_history.md

-# `review_history`

-Generate historical data on software reviews.
+# Generate historical data on software reviews.

 ## Description

 This is a reduced version of the `reviews_gh_data()` function, which returns data only on dates of issue opening and closing, to be used to generate historical patterns.

 ## Usage